POSTSCRIPT 20th October 2016

 I note that the man who discovered the vital significance of the legal text in the Hill v Hylton Chancery Division law suit "...where the bonys of Kyng Richard iii reste" - Dr Ashdown-Hill has written that this is the only compelling 15th century validation we have of where Richard III was buried.
 Consequently, it played a crucial role in knowing where to look for the grave.

 Not only does Ashdown-Hill note the importance of the Hill v Hylton document, others involved in writing about the discovery do the same.
-In their 2015 book "The Bones of a King" Kennedy and Foxhall write on page 24:
+In their 2015 book "The Bones of a King" Kennedy and Foxhall write

 'The most direct and compelling evidence for the tomb comes from the Chancery record (TNA C1 206/69) of a legal dispute which arose over its construction by an alabaster sculptor, Walter Hylton, based in Nottingham.
 Hylton had been commissioned by two of Henry VII's chief agents Reynold Bray and Thomas Lovell to construct and install a monument commemorating Richard III in the Greyfirars church in Leicester, and this is specified in the Chancery record as background to the court case.
 The document is dated 1 July in the eleventh year of Henry VII, that is 1496.
 However the order for the work must have been placed a year or two before the lawsuit occurred, and the memorial probably installed around 1495."